 Computational Medicine Night is the Institute for Computational Medicine’s annual networking event geared towards undergraduates who are interested in learning about the academic discipline of Computational Medicine and the research conducted in ICM labs.
 Held each spring term, Computational Medicine Night showcases undergraduate research and provides a forum for interested students to meet and mingle with ICM faculty, students, and postdoctoral fellows, to gather information about the Computational Medicine Minor, and to ask questions.

-A sample Computational Medicine Night includes:
+Computational Medicine Night includes:

 Overview of the Computational Medicine Minor